abel-research/OpenLimb/README.md

 Many patient anatomy, surgery and disease factors can influence the socket design; however, few researchers have access to volumetric medical imaging data required to perform biomechanical analysis of socket designs.

-OpenLimb is a resource which contains a statistical description of transtibial amputated residual limbs based upon MRI scan data collected by the University of Southampton, UK, Flinders University, Australia, and Imperial College, UK in ethically-approved research projects, and at the New Mexico Decedent Individuals Database, USA, based on CT images.
+OpenLimbTT is a resource which contains a statistical description of transtibial amputated residual limbs based upon MRI scan data collected by the University of Southampton, UK, Flinders University, Australia, and Imperial College, UK in ethically-approved research projects, and at the New Mexico Decedent Individuals Database, USA, based on CT images.
 These descriptions include the external surface of the residual limb, the distal femur, patella, and residual tibia and fibula  (Figure 1, below).

 <p align="center">
   <img src="../main/abstract/Process.png" alt="Generating a transtibial residual limb Statistical Shape Model from medical imaging data (1), segmented, aligned and registered (2) to produce a mean shape (3) and principal modes of shape variability (4) shown in anterior and lateral views, with associated variance %" width="600"/>